 Airbnb is one of the fastest growing components of the hospitality industry.
-We are offering Airbnb as a solution for may of our investors.
-Let’s cover some of the ground rules and requirements to participate in our Airbnb program.
+We offer short term rentals as a solution for may of our investors.
+Laws are changing all the time so I try to keep this page current.

-We can still manage your illegal Airbnb but we are not liable if you are shut down by an HOA or the local government.
+We can still manage your short term rental but we are not liable if you are shut down by an HOA or the local government.
 If for any reason, some government entity or local association prevents you from operating and Airbnb location, we will not be held accountable.

 - Limestone Investments must be “additionally insured” by your insurance company (this doesn’t cost you anything).

 - All these fees need to be paid up front ($600 start up and $2k furnishing is optional)

-- We will get photos & video of the property.
+- We will get professional photos & video of the property.

 - The Airbnb add will be created and you will have an opportunity to approve the add.
 You will be the co-host and we will be the host.

 - We will settle your account near the end of each month.
 That settlement statement will include a report that has your income and expenses.

 Can you help me purchase a property for an Airbnb?

 Yes.
 We specialize in identifying excellent investment properties.
 Investors who want to be on top of their game START HERE.
 That page leads to further links that help even the most seasoned investors get the right property.